shreyagupta98/MochiGaDaisukiFinal/ProjectDocument.md

 ## Audio

-Our Audio is all generated in AudioManager.
+*AudioManager* - Our Audio is all generated in AudioManager.
 [PlaySong controls all our currently playing songs.](https://github.com/shreyagupta98/MochiGaDaisukiFinal/blob/d7676bca6b05be1e9b6415331422d4c40b066bec/Mochi/Assets/Scripts/Core/AudioManager.cs#L40) The small little caviat here is that we made a function that helps to handle the transition of music and keep it playing at the same part it last left off.

 [PlaySFX controls our sound effects.](https://github.com/shreyagupta98/MochiGaDaisukiFinal/blob/d7676bca6b05be1e9b6415331422d4c40b066bec/Mochi/Assets/Scripts/Core/AudioManager.cs#L29)